True Whig Party: Legacy

 In 1991, the party faced a challenge from a new group, which identified as the "National True Whig Party of Liberia."
 TWP chairman Momo Fahnbulleh Jones threatened legal action to induce the newly founded party to change its name.

 The TWP was officially reconstituted in 2005 under the leadership of Peter Vuku.

 The TWP participated in the 2005 general election as part of the Coalition for the Transformation of Liberia (COTOL).
-The COTOL coalition won eight seats but was dissolved the next year after some of its members left to join the ruling Unity Party.
+The COTOL coalition won eight seats but was dissolved the next year after some of its members left to join the ruling Unity Party (UP).
 The TWP registered to compete as an individual party for the House of Representatives in the 2011 general election, while endorsing President Ellen Johnson Sirleaf's bid for a second term at Presidential level.
 However, the party had strife over its leadership five months before the election, and it failed to nominate any candidate for any legislative seat and did not compete as a result.